lefoy/cyanide-theme/README.md

 ### Twilightcyanide Colorscheme

-If you like [Monokai Extended], there's a colorscheme called [Monocyanide] that was developed specifically for Cyanide.
+If you like [Twilight], there's a colorscheme called [Twilightcyanide] that was developed specifically for Cyanide.
 It works with any of the themes.

 ```
 "color_scheme": "Packages/Theme - Cyanide/Twilightcyanide.tmTheme",